Hong Kong protesters trash subway station, stage mall rally | DW | 22.09.2019

 Some protesters, dressed in black, then took apart shop doors and other mall property in order to make a barricade at the entrance to the building.

-However, a planned protest at Hong Kong international airport on Sunday failed to materialize, although several stations were closed along the express railway line that links the airport to the city.
+However, a planned protest at Hong Kong's international airport on Sunday failed to materialize, although several stations were closed along the express railway line that links the airport to the city.

-The air transport hub has been a hotspot for demonstrations after protesters disrupted flights by staging a sit-in, garnering international attention.
+The air transport hub has been a hot spot for demonstrations since protesters disrupted flights by staging a sit-in, garnering international attention.

 On Saturday night, police used tear gas and rounds of rubber bullets against protesters who threw gasoline bombs toward them and set fires in the streets of another New Territories' town.